snowdrop/k8s-infra/doc/k8s.md

   ansible-playbook -i inventory/simple_host playbook/k8s.yml --tags k8s_config
   ```

-  This role will generate the file `remote-k8s-config.yml` within the inventory folder.
+  This role will generate the file `remote-k8s-config.yml` within the inventory folder and will contain
+  the `Kind: Config` yaml resource which specify the definition of the `clusters`, `contexts`, `tokens` and `certificates`.

   You can then use it if you export the `KUBECONFIG` env var

-  e.g. export KUBECONFIG=inventory/remote-k8s-config.yml
+  `e.g. export KUBECONFIG=inventory/remote-k8s-config.yml`

   If you need to use the sudo root user on the target vm, then pass the parameter `--become`